tinosai/UDA_CW4_NUCERA/README.md

 * `img_noisy.png` and `img_ref.png` are used to calculate the loss for a different camera and a different image size on a single picture, and show how U-Net may - in some cases - may exhibit a worse performance than its competitors.

+## How to run the code
+In order to run the code, you should:
+- clone the current repository to your local working directory.
+- decide on whether you want to train the neural network from scratch.
+If you want to use the pre-defined weights, you can simply download them from the OneDrive link provided in the appropriate section and place the file in the working directory (recommended).
+- run the jupyter notebook `UDA_FinalProject_NUCERA.ipynb`.
+Please pay attention to the extra instructions provided in `Other Information` below.

 ## Other Information:
 In the notebook, `UDA_FinalProject_NUCERA.ipynb`, the images are exported using the LaTex style for the labels.
 Change:
 ```{python}